Toro2018/search-countries/README.md

-This is an amazing searching tool for countries and regions in the world, created with create-react-tool
+This is an amazing searching tool for countries and regions in the world, created with create-react-app!